-- Coursework 1 - Written report involving the identification of hazards and risk assessments for continued operation of a refinery process unit with a serious operating problem (LO3) - 15%
+- Coursework - Written report involving the identification of hazards and risk assessments on a process plant (LO3) - 30 %

 Formative assessment and feedback

-For each coursework, in class, over separate two week periods, there is an introductory briefing followed by an intermediate discussion of progress with extensive oral feedback and discussion after submission.
-Individual grades are notified to the students by e-mail a short time later.
+For the coursework, in class there is an introductory briefing followed by an intermediate discussion of progress with extensive oral feedback and discussion after submission.
+Individual grades and personal comments are notified to the students by e-mail/SurreyLearn.